Skip Navigation

 Sky line Jakarta

-Jakarta is the capital city of Indonesia, located at the northern coast at the western part of the island of Java.
+Jakarta is the capital city of Indonesia, located on the northern coast at the western end of the island of Java.
 It is a mixture of a city and a big village.
-In some places you can see high-rise buildings and luxurious hotels and shopping centres, and in the others you can see small houses with poor environment.
+In some places you can see high-rise buildings, luxurious hotels and shopping centres, and in the others you can see the small houses of poor.

-The province of DKI (capital area of) Jakarta spans north through Thousand Islands, the small islands scattered off Jakarta bay.
-Some are located at the underwater preservation area, which is a nice place to go snorkelling and diving.
+The province of DKI (capital area of) Jakarta spans north through the Thousand Islands, the small islands scattered off Jakarta bay.
+Some islands are located in the underwater preservation area, a nice place to go snorkelling and diving.

 Top